Sparkle12/3D-Renderer/README.md

 # 3D-Renderer (Work in progress)
-- Class based 3D renderer made in C++ using SFML and Linear Algebra.
+- OOP based 3D renderer made in C++ using SFML and Linear Algebra.
 - Every 3D object can be defined as a series of triangles.
 To be able to draw it to the screen (a 2D space) I use a projection matrix that transfroms the 3D vector to a 2D one that gives the illusion of 3D.
 - The Renderer also supports rotations around all 3 axis.